Last Updated on

 As discussed in the above sections, this particular mineral is required in very small quantities by our body.
 However, your doctor may not recommend you to take manganese supplements, and for this very reason, you may find your prenatal vitamins not having manganese in them.
 This is because the amount that is needed by a pregnant woman may easily be obtained by various food sources.
 Also, the effect of manganese on pregnant and breastfeeding mothers has still not been established, which means there are enough scientific evidence or proof available regarding the impact of this mineral on pregnant or nursing mothers.
 However, the risk of taking this supplement may outweigh the risk of not taking it, and so the doctor may prescribe you manganese supplements if there is a need for the same.
 However, it is strictly recommended that you do not take any supplements on your own.

 2. What happens if you consume too much manganese during pregnancy?

 Pregnancy is a delicate phase, and a pregnant woman needs to be extra careful about her diet and nutrition.
-A well-balanced and a healthy diet is the key to a healthy pregnancy, however, if your doctor feels the need to prescribe you various supplements, then you should strictly follow the recommended dosage, and the same holds true in case of manganese.
+A well-balanced and healthy diet is the key to a healthy pregnancy, however, if your doctor feels the need to prescribe you various supplements, then you should strictly follow the recommended dosage, and the same holds true in the case of manganese.
 Taking care of your health and diet will help ensure a healthy pregnancy and childbirth.